 Laboratory results should be reviewed by the Investigator/authorized delegate and evaluated for abnormalities.
-Any laboratory abnormalities considered to be significant in the Investigators'/authorized delegate's judgement should be reported as described in section 7.1.3.
+Any laboratory abnormalities considered to be significant in the Investigator's/authorized delegate's judgement should be reported as described in section 7.1.3.

-The copy of the laboratory report should be signed and dated by Investigator and retained at the study centre.
+The copy of laboratory result report should be signed and dated by the Investigator and retained at the study centre.